LoopKit/loopdocs/docs/nightscout/remote-config.md

 ### Things to Check:

 *    Remote overrides will not start working until after you activate an override in the app at least once
-    * Activating an override from the Loop interface will upload the necessary push notification token to Nightscout which will enable remote commands to work
+    * Activating an override from the <span translate="no">Loop</span> interface will upload the necessary push notification token to <span translate="no">Nightscout</span> which will enable remote commands to work
     * If your Looper gets a new phone - be sure to activate an override from the new phone before trying to use remote commands
-*    Notifications must be allowed in Loop
+*    Notifications must be allowed in <span translate="no">Loop</span>
 *    Give loop access to all health data
 *    Enable Background App Refresh
-*    Double check your Nightscout credentials
+*    Double check your <span translate="no">Nightscout</span> credentials
 *    Low Power Mode may prevent background notifications from working
 *    Some have found that activating the “Focus” and Do-Not-Disturb features on iOS can prevent push notifications from being delivered
     * Turn these off when troubleshooting to eliminate this as a source of problems
 *    iOS 15.3.x: Note there are reports of Remote notifications not being received to the Loopers device for iOS version 15.3 and 15.3.1; this is fixed in iOS version 15.4
-*    If you distribute the app remotely (i.e. TestFlight, Diawi, AppCenter), you must set a special Nightscout variable, LOOP_PUSH_SERVER_ENVIRONMENT to “production”, to enable push notifications
+*    If you distribute the app remotely (i.e. TestFlight, Diawi, AppCenter), you must set a special <span translate="no">Nightscout</span> variable, LOOP_PUSH_SERVER_ENVIRONMENT to “production”, to enable push notifications
     * See [Remote Build Config Var Requirement](#remote-build-config-var-requirement)